Shinjo-codes/consuming-api-algomart/README.md

 **Comprehensive Documentation: Running ToDo and Post API with Postman**

  **Introduction**
-In this documentation, I provided step-by-step guidance on using Postman to test the basic CRUD (Create, Read, Update, Delete) functionalities, including the `PATCH` method, for the ToDo and Post APIs you implemented using the JSONPlaceholder API.
+In this documentation, I provided step-by-step guidance on using Postman to test the basic CRUD (Create, Read, Update, Delete) functionalities, including the `PATCH` method, for the ToDo and Post APIs I implemented using the JSONPlaceholder API.

  **Pre-requisites**
 1. **Postman Installation**: